signalogic/SigSRF_SDK/README.md

 SigSRF software is designed to be run on private, cloud, or hybrid Linux servers.
 All available demos are intended to run on any Linux server in any form-factor, including x86, ARM, and PowerPC.

+SigSRF supports OpenCV, media transcoding, deep learning <sup>2</sup>, speech recognition <sup>2</sup>, and other calculation / data intensive applications.
+For applications facing SWaP constraints, SigSRF software supports a wide range of coCPU and SoC embedded device targets while maintaining a cloud compatible software architecture (see [When Software Only is Not Enough](#BeyondSoftwareOnly) below).

+SigSRF supports concurrent multiuser operation in a bare-metal environment, and in a KVM + QEMU virtualized environment, cores and network I/O interfaces appear as resources that can be allocated between VMs.
+VM and host users can share also, as the available pool of cores is handled by a physical layer back-end driver.
+This flexibility allows media, HPC, and AI applications to scale between cloud, enterprise, and remote vehicle/location servers.

 <a name="BeyondSoftwareOnly"></a>
 ## When Software Only is Not Enough